abreits/amqp-ts/README.md

 - [bluebird](https://github.com/petkaantonov/bluebird)
 - [winston](https://github.com/winstonjs/winston)

-The DefinitelyTyped [tsd] tool can is used to manage the typescript type definitions.
+The DefinitelyTyped [tsd] tool is used to manage the typescript type definitions.

 Lazy Initialization    <a name="lazy"></a>